-When a defender has a minor penalty card, he may not play any other card of the same suit below the rank of an honour until he has first played the penalty card, but he is entitled to play an honour card instead.
+A defender who has a minor penalty card may not play any other card of the same suit below the rank of an honour until the penalty card has been played, but an honour card may be played instead.
 Offender's partner is not subject to lead restriction, but see E following.